NicholasHarper0813/nicholas-harper/README.md

-# 💻 Yassin | Digital Craftsman 🚀
+# 💻 Nicholas | Digital Craftsman 🚀

 ### 👨‍💻 **About Me**
-I am Yassin, an 18-year-old self-taught software developer, neural networks enthusiast, and SaaS founder from North Tunisia.
+I am Nicholas, self-taught software developer, neural networks enthusiast, and SaaS founder from North Tunisia.
 My coding journey began at the age of 13, driven by a vision to create impactful solutions for humanity’s future.
 I’m a passionate learner with interests spanning artificial intelligence, space exploration, emotional well-being applications, and cutting-edge software development.

 My ultimate goal is to understand the nature of consiousness and contribute to transformative technologies that advance civilization.